-Instead of using pre-packaged barbecue sauce, which often contain high fructose corn syrup and tend to be very high in sodium, this recipe calls for more natural sources of sugar, including honey and molasses, and no added salt.
-Instead, you can find flavor in healthy ingredients.
-Garlic is good for your heart, while cayenne pepper and ginger provide anti-inflammatory protection.
-So enjoy the flavors and eat in good health!
+Instead of using pre-packaged barbecue sauce, which often contains high fructose corn syrup and tends to be very high in sodium, this recipe calls for more natural sources of sugar, including honey and molasses, and no added salt.
+With plenty of flavor in healthy ingredients, garlic is also good for your heart, while cayenne pepper and ginger provide anti-inflammatory protection.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 - 2 teaspoons honey

 - 3/4 teaspoon cayenne pepper